-I hope that in the shortness of time I have well enough explained my central point: the interdependence of truth and rationality.
-Still, you may well doubt that the pragmatic theory deserves to be called a theory of truth of its own.
+I hope I have explained my central point as well as it could be done on a few pages: the interdependence of truth and rationality.
+Still, one may well doubt that the pragmatic theory deserves to be called a theory of truth of its own.
 Let me finally briefly address three concerns that are often raised in the literature.

 First, it has been objected to Putnam that his notion of an ideal theory presupposes the notion of truth.
-Of course, the ideal theory is the true theory, true in an antecedently given, presumably correspondistic sense.
+Of course, the ideal theory is the true theory, one might say, true in an antecedently given, presumably correspondence theoretic sense.
 If this were so, the entire approach would be doomed.
 However, I think I have made clear that we can avoid any such reference to an antecedently given notion of truth.
 The ideal theory, if we stick to that term, is characterized within the entanglement of truth and rationality, where truth is taken in no other than the pragmatic sense.

 A second concern is whether the pragmatic stance really offers a theory of truth.
-Let me explain: Usually, logic is characterized as stating the basic laws of thought.
-However, Gottlob Frege, the founder of modern logic, reminded us that there is something even more fundamental, namely the laws of truth, from which the laws of thought derive.
+More precisely, the worry is this: Usually, logic is characterized as stating the basic laws of thought.
+However, Gottlob Frege, the founder of modern logic, reminded us that there is something even more fundamental, namely the laws of truth, from which the laws of thought derive1.
 So, does pragmatic truth really satisfy the laws of truth?